Automattic/wp-calypso/client/components/foldable-card/README.md

 * `onOpen`: function to be executed in addition to the expand action when the card is opened
 * `summary`: string or component to show next to the action button when closed
 * `clickableHeader`: boolean indicating if the whole header can be clicked to open the card
-* `disableToggle`: boolean indicating if the chevron up/down button can toggle the card.
-This is useful for example if you've expanded the card and want to prevent users from closing it unless some action inside the card is completed.